multiprocessio/dsq/README.md

 So even if you change the query, as long as the file doesn't change, the cache is effective.

+To make this permanent you can export `DSQ_CACHE=true` in your environment.

 ### Interactive REPL

 Use the `-i` or `--interactive` flag to enter an interactive REPL